Notes on the Quantum Corrections of Swampland and Trans-Planckian Censorship Conjecture: Discussions

+Thus, it is one step from classical condition to quantum interpretation, although the exact meaning supporting these bounds still needs further developments and we just naively incorporate the leading contributions here.
+The counting of entropy within the quantum focusing conjecture is also related to the recent discussions of the black hole entropy, as we are taking into account the entropy outside the horizon \cite{Almheiri:2019yqk}.
+It would also be interesting to discuss these effects in the framework of the compactification constructions, if possible, see e.g. \cite{Dasgupta:2019vjn, Banks:2019oiz, Blumenhagen:2019vgj}.

+{\cb Besides, the de Sitter swampland conjecture has been further refined as either $|\nabla V|/V \geq {\cal O}(1)\, $ or min$(\nabla_i \nabla_j V)<- {\cal O}(1)$ in \cite{Ooguri:2018wrx}, to include some counter examples.
+Although the second condition can not be derived from the null energy condition as in our section \ref{SecQNEC}, it can be related to the distance conjecture by using entropy bound and it was refined further in \cite{Seo:2019wsh}.
+Thus, it is also meaningful to see how the second condition is affected by the quantum corrections in further studies. }

-In summary, we study the swampland and trans-Planckian censorship conjectures from the entropy bound with quantum corrections.
+In summary, we study the dS swampland and trans-Planckian censorship conjectures from the entropy bound with quantum corrections.
 Especially, we consider the typical contributions from the entanglement entropy in de Sitter spacetime and discuss the quantum corrections to both conjectures.
-It is interesting to consider the entanglement entropy contributions, in the process of understanding the swampland and trans-Planckian conjectures.
+The bound on TCC is found to be not much corrected, whereas the bounds on swampland conjecture can be relaxed.
+It is interesting to consider the entanglement entropy contributions, in the process of understanding the swampland and TCC in more details.

-It is one step from classical condition to quantum interpretation, although the exact meaning supporting these bounds still needs further developments and we just naively incorporate the leading contributions here.
-It would also be interesting to discuss these effects in the framework of the compactification constructions, if possible\cite{Blumenhagen:2019vgj}.
-For a few more discussions on the swampland conditions relevant to the entropy bound and energy conditions, see e.g. \cite{Vafa:2005ui}.